 Not all ABA providers accept Medicaid insurance.
 They may choose to participate in all Medicaid plans, some plans, or none.
 It will be important to ask the ABA provider about what Medicaid options they accept.
 An ABA provider must be a participating provider with Medicaid, AND be a participating provider who is credentialed by the insurance carrier who may be managing the Medicaid plan.
 For example, if you have Medicaid managed by MHS and your ABA provider is a participating provider in Medicaid, but NOT with MHS, they cannot be paid by MHS Medicaid managed plans.
 They must be “credentialed” by MHS and be in the MHS network.

 Effective August 1, 2018, if individuals under age 21 are deemed appropriate for Applied Behavior Analysis (ABA) therapy, providers should access funding under Early and Periodic Screening, Diagnostic and Treatment (EPSDT).
-Visit the website at (https://www.iidc.indiana.edu/pages/medicaid-epsdt; https://www.medicaid.gov/medicaid/benefits/epsdt/index.html) for more information on EPSDT.
+Visit the IRCA website at https://www.iidc.indiana.edu/irca/articles/medicaid-epsdt or government website at https://www.medicaid.gov/medicaid/benefits/early-and-periodic-screening-diagnostic-and-treatment/index.html for more information on EPSDT.

 If your family receives military health care benefits (US armed services “TRICARE”), the TRICARE Comprehensive Autism Care Demonstration (Autism Care Demo) covers applied behavior analysis (ABA) services for all eligible TRICARE beneficiaries diagnosed with an autism spectrum disorder.